zevilz/zImageOptimizer/README.md

 ## Automatical installing dependences
 Notice: curent user must be root or user with sudo access.

 Start script in the optimization mode (-p|--path) or checking tools mode (-c|--check-only, recommended) if you want to install dependences automatically.
 It check installed tools and printing choise option dialog if one or more tools not found.
 Select option **Install dependences and exit** by typing appropriate number and press enter.
 Script install dependences based on your platform, distribution and package manager.
+You may need to enter password and confirm actions during installation dependences.
 After that restart script to recheck installed tools.

 Supported on:
 - DEB-based linux distributions (i686/amd64)